 I (Camp Addict co-founder Marshall) have been using a portable air compressor with a press-on chuck for close to 15 years (the same compressor).
 It still works great.

 Then again, I'm not a hard-core off-roader dragging it through the dirt and I tend to take care of my equipment.

 Choose which style of air chuck you think works best for you and then use your compressor!

 Don't think too hard about it.
 Both do the job, both will be fine if you take care of them.

 12-Volt Outlet Or Direct Clamp To Battery?

-If you are shopping for a portable air compressor for your car or truck there is one VERY important item you need to consider before you decide.
+If you are shopping for a portable air compressor for your car or truck or RV, there is one VERY important item you need to consider before you decide.

 How will you provide power to your air compressor?